-In Appendix C we plot the performance of read and write operations (communication rounds and latency) with respect to the number of quorum members in the quorum system.
-Each figure contains four pairs of plots.
-The first two pairs correspond to the quorum system that allows a single server failure whereas the bottom two pairs correspond to the quorum system that allows up to two server failures.
-For each type of quorum system the top pair describes the performance of read operations while the bottom pair the performance of write operations.
+Figure 10 illustrates an example of the performance of read and write operations (communication rounds and latency) with respect to the number of quorum members in the quorum system.
+The two pairs that appear in the figure correspond to the quorum system that allows up to two server failures.
+The top pair describes the performance of read operations while the bottom pair the performance of write operations.
 Lastly, the left plot in each pair presents the percentage of slow read/write operations, and the right plot the latency of each operation respectively.

 From the plots it is clear that APRX-SFW is affected by the number of quorums and in extent by the intersection degree of the quorum system.
-On the other hand CWFR does not show a clear affect.
-In particular we observe that the cardinality of the quorum system, reduces the percentage of slow reads for APRX-SFW.
-The distinction between APRX-SFW and CWFR is depicted nicely from the upper row of Figure 5.
+In particular, we observe that the cardinality of the quorum system, reduces the percentage of slow reads for APRX-SFW.
+On the other hand CWFR does not seem to be affected.
+The distinction between APRX-SFW and CWFR is depicted nicely from the upper row of Figure 10.
 The line of the slow read percentage of APRX-SFW crosses below the line of CWFR when the intersection degree grows to $\frac{20}{2} - 1 = 9$ , and remains lower for larger values of the intersection degree.
 Operation latency on the other hand is not proportional to the reduction on the amount of slow operations.
 Both algorithms APRX-SFW and CWFR experience an incrementing trend on the latency of the read operations as the number of servers and the quorum members increases.
-It is worth noting that the latency of read operations in SIMPLE also follows an increasing trend even though every read operation requires two communication rounds to complete.
+It is worth noting that the latency of read operations in Simple also follows an increasing trend even though every read operation requires two communication rounds to complete.
 This is evidence that the increase on the latency is partially caused by the communication between the readers and the servers: as the servers increase in number the readers need to send and wait for more messages.
 The latency of read operations in CWFR is not affected greatly as the number of servers changes.
 As a result, CWFR appears to maintain a read latency close to 0.4 sec in every scenario.
 With this read latency CWFR over-performs algorithm SIMPLE in every scenario as the latter maintains a read latency between 0.6 and 1 sec.
 Algorithm APRX-SFW also experiences an increasing change on the latency of read operations.
 The read latency in APRX-SFW is affected by both the number of quorums in the system, and the number of writers in the system.
 As a result the latency of read operations in APRX-SFW in conditions with a large number of quorum members and writers may exceed the read latency of SIMPLE up to 5 times.
 The reason for such performance is that every read operation in APRX-SFW the reader examines the tags assigned to every writer and for every tag runs the approximation algorithm on a number of quorums in the system.
 The more the writers and the quorums in the system, the more time the read operation takes to complete.